-Under the sex trafficking and CSEC laws a trafficker could receive a sentence as high as federal trafficking offenses (10 years-life).
-Convictions for sex trafficking, "compelling prostitution" of one less than 18 by force, fraud ,or coercion, or "promoting prostitution" of a minor under 13 are felonies punishable by 1-25 years imprisonment.
-"Promoting prostitution" of a minor under 18 or "use of a child [under 16] to engage in a sexual performance" are felonies punishable by 1-15 years imprisonment, whereas "promoting prostitution of a minor" 18-19 or "promoting a sexual performance by a child" under 17 are felonies punishable by up to 7 years imprisonment.
+Convictions for sex trafficking, "compelling prostitution" of one less than 18 by force, fraud, or coercion, or "promoting prostitution in the first degree" are felonies punishable by 1-25 years imprisonment.
+"Promoting prostitution in the second degree" or "use of a child [under 16] in a sexual performance" are felonies punishable by 1-15 years imprisonment, whereas "promoting prostitution in the third degree" is a felony punishable by up to 7 years imprisonment.
 All felony sentences may include fines up to \$5,000 or "double the amount of the defendant's gain from the commission of the crime," whichever is higher, and victim restitution may be ordered.
 Traffickers may face forfeiture of all proceeds and instrumentalities of a felony, and forfeiture of all equipment used to create ICSE is mandatory.
-New York's laws making it a crime in the first degree to "disseminate indecent material to minors" or the statute penalizing "use of a computer for purpose of luring or inducing person under 17 to engage in sexual conduct" (although not specifically commercial) could be used to prosecute the growing number of traffickers using the Internet to commit their crimes.
+New York's law that prohibits the dissemination of indecent material to minors (although not specifically commercial) could be used to prosecute the growing number of traffickers using the Internet to commit their crimes.
 Traffickers are required to register as sex offenders for convictions of sex trafficking, creating ICSE, and some CSEC offenses.
-Convictions of sex trafficking or CSEC offenses are not grounds for termination of parental rights, but if a trafficker is incarcerated for a significant period of time, parental rights could be terminated.
+Convictions for sex trafficking or CSEC offenses are not included as grounds for terminating parental rights.